Search

 Kinds of digestive enzyme

-The most important enzyme categories are proteases, lipases and amylases.
+The most three important enzyme categories are proteases, lipases and amylases.
 They all work alongside chemicals in the body, like stomach acid and bile to digest your food.

 Proteases